Meg (Hercules): Legacy

 Meg has acquired a dedicated fanbase, despite her relative obscurity compared to other Disney heroines.
-In retrospect, several media publications have called Meg one of Disney's most underrated female characters.
+In retrospect, several media publications have called Meg one of Disney's most underrated female characters, while The Walt Disney Company stated in 2026 that the character had developed a cult following.
 Dalin Rowell of /Film said Meg seldom receives the attention or merchandising she deserves.
 Critics have offered different theories attempting to explain Meg's exclusion from the Disney Princess franchise.
 According to Sara Franks-Allen of ScreenCrush, Meg was omitted due to Hercules' underperformance at the box office, while MovieWeb and Kessock suggested that Disney found the character too sexualized to market.
 The Ringer's Kate Knibbs believes Meg "would be the only Disney princess with a shitty ex-boyfriend" had she been a member, describing her exclusion as "for the best, because she's also the female Disney character who seems like she'd care the least about the distinction".
 Naming Meg one of the "10 Best Unofficial Disney Princesses", Collider's Kristin Kranz described her as one of Disney's "most complex, interesting, and authentic" female characters, calling her exclusion from the franchise a shame.
 Writing for the same publication, Dyah Ayu Larasati crowned Meg Disney's best heroine despite not being a princess, saying she "taught us more about the harsh realities of life than any royal trapped in a tower".
+Egan said that people constantly remind her that Meg is not a Disney Princess, but she has made peace with it, citing the character's comebacks, relatability and vulnerability as assets.